 Trauma activation injury attorneys handle a wide range of injuries resulting from accidents and other traumatic events.
 Some of the most common injuries they handle include:

-If you suspect a hospital or other medical provider failed to activate trauma care in the proper manner, you should meet with an attorney immediately.
+If you suspect a hospital or other medical provider failed to activate trauma care properly, you should meet with an attorney immediately.
 At GJEL, our lawyers have helped hundreds of victims over the past 45+ years receive the compensation they deserve and hold medical professionals accountable for their mistakes.
 Please contact us today.

 Written by Andy Gillin.
 Last Updated 03/14/2023